TUM Master's Seminar: Advanced Topics in Vision-Language Models (SS 2025)

 Organization

-The seminar awards 5 ECTS Credits and will take place in person at Helmholtz AI Munich.
+The seminar awards 5 ECTS Credits and will take place in person at SAP Labs Munich in Garching campus.

 All students will be matched to one topic group including a primary paper and two secondary papers.
 They are expected to give one short and one long presentation on their primary paper (from the perspective of an academic reviewer) as well as a one-slide on the secondary papers from two different perspectives (industry practitioner and academic researcher).